THE PLATFORM OF THE MUSCATINE COUNTY DEMOCRATIC PARTY 2000

 CIVIL RIGHTS.
 WE SUPPORT:

-federal and state civil rights acts.
+1. Direct access to courts by individuals seeking remedies under federal and state civil rights acts.

 2. Restoration of full funding and staff for the Iowa Civil Rights commission.